exu3/magic-bottle/README.md

 - there are breakable obstacles strewn about which can absorb attacks
 - the player's health is represented by how full the bottle is?

-### timeline:
+### Timeline:

-friday is "engine day," we nail down
+Friday is "engine day," we nail down:

 - [x] character movement
 - [ ] physics